You are tuned to the most listened-to radio talk show in America, hosted by me, living legend Rush Limbaugh, a harmless, lovable little fuzzball.

 I was impressed by her courage and bravery.

-First in speaking out against Congressman Moron, and secondly in calling your show, neither must have been easy for her during the fifth anniversary week of the loss of her brother.
+Neither must have been easy for her during the fifth anniversary week of the loss of her brother.

-I understand your point to her rush.
+I understand your point to her, Rush.

 That is, you should expect liberals like Moran to act the way that they do, but I understand her point as well.